• Skip to secondary menu

 The National Curriculum for KS3 covers a wide range of subjects.
 The government provides a comprehensive overview.
 It’s very unlikely that you would want to cover everything that is covered in schools during years 7, 8 and 9.

-We are in a position where our son may return to school at some point in the future but we still aren’t trying to cover the whole curriculum.
+We were initially in a position where our son was planning to return to school at some point in the future but we still didn’t try to cover the whole curriculum.
 We have focussed on Maths, English and Science because these are the subjects that really build on previous learning.

 Literacy at Key Stage 3